ues-io/uesio/docs/redux/README.md

 ## Promise vs async/await

 We do favour `async/await` in thunks over `Promise` for avoiding the so-called callback hell.
-[Redux Toolkit](https://redux-toolkit.js.org/usage/usage-guide#using-middleware-to-enable-async-logic) does recommend using `async/await` for the sake of readability.
+[Redux Style Guide](https://redux.js.org/style-guide/style-guide#use-thunks-for-async-logic) does recommend using `async/await` for the sake of readability.

 ## A single action handled by multiple reducers